Bones in the Wrist

-The wrist is made up of 8 bones that connect to the two long bones in the lower arm.
+The wrist is made up of 8 bones connected to the two long bones in the lower arm.
 The two bones in the lower are called the Radius and the Ulna.
 The Radius is a long and thicker bone that is located on the thumb side of the wrist.
-Whereas, the Ulna is a long but thinner bone that is located on the pinky side of the wrist.
+The Ulna is a long but thinner bone that is located on the pinky side of the wrist.
 These 2 bones connect to the bones in the hand, known as the carpal bones, to make up the wrist.

 Bones in the wrist:

 The wrist is made up of 8 bones, the carpal bones.
 These bones connect to the 2 long bones in the lower arm, Radius, and Ulna.
 Together, the bones and joints allow the hand to move in several directions.

 The 8 carpal bones are usually referenced starting on the thumb, radius-side, to the pinky, ulna-side.
 A popular mnemonic to remember the carpal bones in order from thumb-side to pinky-side is “Sally Left The Party To Take Cathy Home.”

 - Scaphoid – bone located under the thumb